Leadership Team

 Al Bunshaft

-Al Bunshaft is the Senior Vice President of 3DExperience Edu, Americas, for
+Al Bunshaft was the Senior Vice President of 3DExperience Edu, Americas, for

 Dassault Systèmes.
-He is also the President of the Dassault Systèmes US
+He was also the President of the Dassault Systèmes US

 Foundation, the charitable arm of the company’s US presence.